 11.07 If a Member disagrees with the announcement of the Chair that a question has been carried or defeated, the Member may, but only immediately after the declaration by the Chair, request that a new vote be taken.

 Adoption of Censure Motions of Council Members

-11.08 A motion to censure any member of Council requires an affirmative vote of two-thirds (2/3) of Council members present to be adopted.
+11.08 A motion to censure any member of Council requires an affirmative vote of two-thirds (2/3).

 PART 12 - MINUTES OF MEETINGS

 Minutes of the Proceedings of Council